Pedro Valle Carlo: Environmental work

 Valle Carlo began his involvement with the environmentalist movement in the early 1990s by joining the Sociedad de Historia Natural, a local environmentalist group.
 With the group, Valle Carlo was involved in several initiatives, including protesting the use of El Yunque forest by the US Armed Forces.

 In 1996, Valle Carlo was the driving force behind the formation of the West Chapter of the Asociacion de Acampadores de Puerto Rico (Puerto Rico Campers Association.)

 In 2000, Valle Carlo became involved with Caborrojeños Pro Salud y Ambiente, a local environmentalist group.
 He was part of the movement to save the Los Morrillos Lighthouse and the surrounding salt mines.
-He was instrumental in the acquisition and creation of the Centro Interpretativo, a visitor's center that offers tourists free guided tours to the surrounding forest and natural preserve.
+He was instrumental in the acquisition and creation of the Centro Interpretativo, a visitor center that offers tourists free guided tours to the surrounding forest and natural preserve.

 Valle Carlo also spearheaded the initiative to save Isla de Ratones (Mice Island), a small key off the coast of Cabo Rojo that is rapidly losing its surface area through erosion.
 He led the effort to replant mangroves and repopulate the coral reef in order to stop the island's erosion.

 In 2005 he was named president of Caborrojeños Pro Salud y Ambiente.